mattermost-community/mattermost-plugin-nagios/docs/development.md

 Please file a [GitHub issue](https://github.com/mattermost/mattermost-plugin-nagios/issues), it will be very useful!

-## Development

 Pull Requests are welcome!
 You can contact us on the [Mattermost Community ~Plugin: Nagios channel](https://community.mattermost.com/core/channels/plugin-nagios).

-This plugin only contains a server portion.
-Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

 To avoid having to manually install your plugin, build and deploy your plugin using one of the following options.